team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Clear-Dev-Docs-Authentication-Tokens.md

 3. Alternatively, you can navigate to the Dev-Docs view in the Activity Bar and click the "Sign Out" link when logged in.

 After running the command, your Dev-Docs authentication tokens will be removed from your local machine.
 You will need to re-authenticate with the `devdocs.getGitHubUser` command to regain access to the Dev-Docs Cloud service.

+## Best Practices

+- Regularly clear your tokens if you're working on shared or public computers.
+- Always sign out and clear tokens before switching to a different Dev-Docs account.
+- If you suspect any security breach, immediately clear your tokens and change your Dev-Docs account password.
+- Keep your VS Code extension up-to-date to ensure you have the latest security features and token management capabilities.

+By following these best practices, you can maintain the security of your Dev-Docs account and ensure smooth operation of the authentication process.